Voronenko/route53-letsencrypt-policy/Readme.md

 ```

-Next step would be, naturally, generating cthe certificate
+Next step would be, naturally, generating the certificate

 ## Example - generating certificate with certbot